cardano-scaling/hydra/docs/docs/configuration.md

 This endpoint returns a commit transaction, which is balanced, and all fees are paid by the `hydra-node`.
 The integrated wallet must sign and submit this transaction to the Cardano network.
 See the [API documentation](pathname:///api-reference/#operation-publish-/commit) for details.

-If using your own UTxO to commit to a head, send the appropriate JSON representation of the said UTXO to the `/commit` API endpoint.
+If using your own UTXO to commit to a head, send the appropriate JSON representation of the said UTXO to the `/commit` API endpoint.
-Using a _blueprint_ transaction with `/commit` offers flexibility, as `hydra-node` adds necessary commit transaction data without removing additional information specified in the blueprint transaction (e.g., reference inputs, redeemers, validity ranges).
+Using a _blueprint_ transaction with `/commit` offers flexibility, as `hydra-node` adds necessary commit transaction data without removing additional information specified in the blueprint transaction (eg, reference inputs, redeemers, validity ranges).

-> Note: Outputs of a blueprint transaction are not considered—only inputs are used to commit funds to the head.
+> Note: Outputs of a blueprint transaction are not considered — only inputs are used to commit funds to the head.
 The `hydra-node` will also **ignore** any minting or burning specified in the blueprint transaction.

-For more details, refer to the [How To](./how-to/commit-blueprint) guide on committing to a head using a blueprint transaction.
+For more details, refer to this [how to](./how-to/commit-blueprint) guide on committing to a head using a blueprint transaction.

 ## Connect to Cardano

 The `hydra-node` must be connected to the Cardano network, unless running in [offline mode](./configuration.md#offline-mode).

 A direct connection to a [`cardano-node`](https://github.com/input-output-hk/cardano-node/) is a pre-requisite.
-Please refer to existing documentation on starting a node, e.g. on [developers.cardano.org](https://developers.cardano.org/docs/get-started/running-cardano) or [use mithril](https://mithril.network/doc/manual/getting-started/bootstrap-cardano-node) to bootstrap the local node.
+Please refer to existing documentation on starting a node, for example on [developers.cardano.org](https://developers.cardano.org/docs/get-started/running-cardano) or [use Mithril](https://mithril.network/doc/manual/getting-started/bootstrap-cardano-node) to bootstrap the local node.

 Specify how to connect to the local cardano-node, use `--node-socket` and `--testnet-magic`: